-- 1. Students who pass the final assessment are awarded the degree 'Bachelor of Arts'. with the exception of students who pass the final assessment of the Bachelor's degree programme in Information Science, who are awarded the degree 'Bachelor of Science'. - 2.
-The degree awarded will be registered on the degree certificate.
+- 1. Students who pass the final assessment are awarded the degree 'Bachelor of Arts', with the exception of students who pass the final assessment of the Bachelor's degree programme in Information Science, who are awarded the degree 'Bachelor of Science'. - 2.
+The degree awarded will be registered on the degree certificate. - 3.
+See Article 3.4 of these Teaching and Examination Regulations for conditions for awarding a University of Groningen degree.